justeattakeaway/fozzie-components/packages/tools/generator-component/README.md

 To do this, run `yarn link` from the root of the `generator-component` folder in the mono-repo.

 Once you have done this, running `yo @justeat/component` will run your local copy of the generator (rather than the version installed globally via NPM).

+## Note
+!!!
+There is a manual step temporary required: Please, add your component to `.circleci/config.yml` under `save_cache_dist_directories` manually after the component is generated.